-Due to its phenotypic characteristics as well as the terrorist attacks of late 2001, B. anthracis has been well studied and stringently controlled by the Centers for Disease Control and Protection (CDC) (Snyder and Mahlen 2017).
+Due to its phenotypic characteristics, as well as the terrorist attacks of late 2001, B. anthracis has been well studied and stringently controlled by the Centers for Disease Control and Protection (CDC) (Snyder and Mahlen 2017).
 In October 2016, a bacterium biologically similar to B. anthracis, B. cereus biovar anthracis was added to the CDC’s tier 1 select agent list because of its ability to cause anthrax-like disease in various mammals in West and Central Africa (Antonation et al. 2016; Brezillion et al. 2015; Snyder and Mahlen 2017; Zimmermann et al. 2017).
 Although B. cereus biovar anthracis has the potential to be used as a biowarfare agent, it has not been well studied in this realm.

 Recent research has determined that B. cereus biovar anthracis has characteristics of B. anthracis and B. cereus, which both belong to the Bacillus cereus group of bacteria, which also includes B. thuringiensis, B. weihenstephanesis, B. mycoides, and B. pseudomycoides.
 B. anthracis and B. cereus, which share highly conserved chromosomes but have different virulence plasmids (Antonation et al. 2016; Brezillion et al. 2015; Dupke et al. 2018; Klee et al. 2006).
 As discussed, B. anthracis is the etiological agent of anthrax and has the ability to infect all mammals.
 Bacillus cereus is mostly known as a food-poisoning bacterium in humans, which causes diarrhea and vomiting.
 The pathogenicity of both bacteria is associated their respective plasmids (i.e. the toxins and capsule of B. anthracis and the cereulide toxin of B. cereus), but the other virulence factors like hemolysis, motility, and antibiotic resistance are encoded on the chromosome (Hornstra et al. 2006).
 For B. anthracis, the virulence factors are encoded on the toxin plasmid known as pXO1 and the capsule plasmid known as pXO2 (Goel 2015).

 Bacillus cereus biovar anthracis was isolated from a chimpanzee that died from anthrax-like disease in the Ivory Coast and characterized genetically and phenotypically (Klee et al. 2006).
 The bacterium is Gram-positive and rod-shaped.
 The bacterium also harbors pXO1 and pXO2-like sequences, now designated as pCIXO1 and pCIXO2, and share plasmid encoded features of B. anthracis (Antonation et al. 2016; Brezillion et al. 2015; Klee et al. 2006, 2010).
 This strain of B. cereus biovar anthracis is designated as B. cereus biovar anthracis CI (Cote d’Ivoire – Ivory Coast).
 A second strain was isolated from a western lowland gorilla in Cameroon, and this strain is designated as B.cereus biovar anthracis CA or CAM (Cameroon), has phenotypic and genetic characteristics that are similar to the CI strain, and harbors pXO1 and pXO2-like plasmids known as pBCXO1 and pBCXO2 (Klee et al. 2006, 2010).
-Unlike B. anthracis but similar to B. cereus, B. cereus biovar anthracis is motile, resistant to γ-phage, and is resistant to penicillin (Dupke et al. 2018; Klee et al. 2006, 2010, Oh et al. 2011).
-Besides these genetic and phenotypic characteristics, not much is known about the bacterium including its sporulation properties and kinetics, which are paramount to the bacterium’s pathogenicity, growth kinetics, disease course, and lethal dose in relevant animal models.
+Bacillus cereus biovar anthracis is motile, resistant to γ-phage, and the B. cereus biovar anthracis CI strain is resistant to penicillin while the B. cereus biovar anthracis CA strain is sensitive (Dupke et al. 2018; Klee et al. 2006, 2010, Oh et al. 2011).
+A summary of the phenotypic characteristics for B. anthracis, B. cereus, B. cereus biovar anthacis CA and B. cereus biovar anthracis CI are in Table 1.
+Besides these genetic and phenotypic characteristics, not much is known about the bacterium including its sporulation properties and kinetics, which are paramount to the bacteria’s pathogenicity, growth kinetics, disease course, and lethal dose in relevant animal models.
 These things must be elucidated to evaluate B. cereus biovar anthracis as a potential biowarfare agent.

+Table 1 – Phenotypic characteristics of relevant bacteria